camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Verification

-Port-forwarding the Zeebe Gateway via `kubectl` and printing the topology should reveal that the cluster size has decreased to 4, partitions have been redistributed over the remaining brokers, and new leaders have been elected.
+Port-forwarding the Zeebe Gateway via `kubectl` and printing the topology should reveal the cluster size has decreased to 4, as well as that partitions have redistributed over the remaining brokers and elected new leaders.

 ```bash
 kubectl --context $CLUSTER_SURVIVING port-forward services/$HELM_RELEASE_NAME-zeebe-gateway 26500:26500 -n $CAMUNDA_NAMESPACE_SURVIVING